What is Mission Kids?

-If you would like your child to participate in Mission Kids, please download our Permission Form from the link below, fill it out, and bring it with you to the next event.
+If you would like your child to participate in Mission Kids, please download our Permission Form from the section below the "Program Dates" banner, fill it out, and bring it with you to the next event.

 Please arrive by 10:40am to register your child, as it will take time to sign in your child for the first time.
 Because of the size of our facility, program space is limited.

 Transportation is available for residents of the HELP Suffolk Family Shelter in North Bellport.
 The Lighthouse Mission van arrives at the shelter lobby at 10:45am for pick-up, and will bring your children back by approximately 1:15pm.